akulinus/gradeestimator/README.md

-# What ist Gradeestimator ?
+# What is the Gradeestimator ?

 This is a Streamlit app that calculates the average grade needed in remaining modules to hit a selected target grade.